michael-collins/feeling-responsive/software/blender/index.md

 Grant Abbit creates tutorials focused on full projects from start to finish, sometimes over many videos.

 [Ducky 3D](https://www.youtube.com/channel/UCuNhGhbemBkdflZ1FGJ0lUQ/videos)
 Lots of self contained tutorials that range between 10 - 15 min long.
 Most of these are focused on effects, materials and rendering.
-Some touch on modelling and texturing.
+Some touch on modeling and texturing.

 [Curtis Holt](https://www.youtube.com/channel/UCzghqpGuEmk4YdVewxA79GA/videos)
 Like Ducky 3D, Curtis Holt focuses on materials and effects and shares valuable tips.
 His plugged video is called "The best way to learn Blender 2.8".